-According to the NSE declaration, around 72 firms are penalized for non-compliance with after that requirement concerning the composition of the board including failure to assign woman director.
-Out of the overall, 39 companies are punished for non-submission of the statement on investor complaints within the period prescribed, 19 for non-compliance with constitution of nomination and also pay board, 18 for non-compliance with the constitution of audit board/committee, 26 for non-submission corporate governance compliance report within prescribed period and also 37 for non-submission of shareholding pattern within proposed duration.
+According to the NSE declaration, around 72 firms are penalized for non-compliance with that requirement concerning the composition of the board including failure to assign woman directors.
+Out of the overall, 39 companies are punished for non-submission of the statement on investor complaints within the period prescribed, 19 for non-compliance with the constitution of nomination and also pay board, 18 for non-compliance with the constitution of audit board/committee, 26 for non-submission corporate governance compliance report within the prescribed period and also 37 for non-submission of shareholding pattern within proposed duration.

-It claimed that NSE can levy each day penalties as specified in the Sebi circular and also freeze the holdings of the promoter and also promoter group if non-compliant listed entities fail to follow the requirement of noting laws and/or pay penalty imposed within the stated period.
-If the non-compliance continues for two consecutive quarters then NSE can shift the trading in securities of the companies to specified category wherein trades shall take place on ‘Trade for Trade’ basis and subsequently suspend the trading of companies as per Sebi circular.
+It claimed that NSE can levy each day penalties as specified in the Sebi circular and also freeze the holdings of the promoter and also promoter group if non-compliant listed entities fail to follow the requirement of noting laws and/or pay penalties imposed within the stated period.
+If the non-compliance continues for two consecutive quarters then NSE can shift the trading in securities of the companies to a specified category wherein trades shall take place on a ‘Trade for Trade’ basis and subsequently suspend the trading of companies as per Sebi circular.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.